rishabhdutta/SMC-python/README.md

 ```
 from collections import namedtuple
 ```
-Create two named tuple objects. `opt` corresponds to input parameters of the sampling technique. `opt.N` is the number of Markov chains, `opt.Neff` is the chain length, `opt.LB` is the lower bound of the target distribution parameters, and `opt.UB` is the upper bound.
+Create two named tuple objects: `opt` and `samples`.

+`opt` corresponds to input parameters of the sampling technique. `opt.N` is the number of Markov chains, `opt.Neff` is the chain length, `opt.LB` is the lower bound of the target distribution parameters, and `opt.UB` is the upper bound.

 `samples` corresponds to the information of the samples at each intermediate stage. `samples.allsamples` is the ensemble of samples at final stage, `samples.postval`